-Kyle Marie Stock is the Model States Policy Manager at Raising Women’s Voices in New York City where she works to ensure that women and LGBT friendly policies are implemented during health care reform.
+Kyle Marie Stock is Senior Policy Analyst for the children's health team with Community Catalyst in Boston, MA.
+Previously, she was the Model States Policy Manager at Raising Women’s Voices in New York City where she worked to ensure that women and LGBT friendly policies are implemented during health care reform.
 Prior to joining RWV, Kyle served as the Legislative Fellow at the Center for Reproductive Rights where she monitored state legislation related to reproductive health care.
 After law school, Kyle worked as the George M. Fleming Health Law Fellow at the Southwest Women's Law Center in Albuquerque, New Mexico.
 Originally from the Great Lakes State, Kyle moved to Austin immediately after her graduation from the University of Michigan.
 During law school, Kyle co-founded the Texas Chapter of Law Students for Reproductive Justice and served as the Vice President of the Public Interest Law Association.
 She also participated in the Capital Punishment and Immigration clinics and worked as a research assistant for the Center for Women in Law.
 During her summers, Kyle worked at the Texas Civil Rights Project in San Juan, Texas and the Texas Advocacy Project in Austin.

 Stephanie Taylor, '10